alejandro-angulo/alejandr0angul0.dev/content/posts/X1C6-arch-linux-install.md

 ### First Logon

-Log in to your system as root and alow users in the wheel group to use `sudo`.
+Log in to your system as root and allow users in the wheel group to use `sudo`.
 Run `visudo`, if you get an error saying no editor found just prepend the editor's path like this `EDITOR=/usr/bin/vim visudo`.
 Uncomment the following line `%wheel ALL=(ALL) ALL`.
 You can log out and log in with your own user account now.